DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Prof. Balachandra Ankad, Dermatologist, S. Nijalingappa Medical College, Karnataka, India.
 DermNet New Zealand Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 December 2019.

-Idiopathic guttate hypomelanosis is a commonly acquired leukoderma characterised by flat porcelain-white macules on sun-exposed areas.
+Idiopathic guttate hypomelanosis is a common acquired form of leukoderma characterised by flat porcelain-white macules on sun-exposed areas.
 The classical sites are the forearms, legs and trunk.

 White structureless areas appear to ‘glow’ due to total loss of melanocytes in the epidermis.
 This glow is not as uniform as the glow seen in the dermoscopy of vitiligo and there may be various shades of white.